When the family dog, Becks, got fleas, Charlene Draper did what any responsible owner would do.

 Ms Draper, from Milton Keynes, didn’t know it, and the instructions with the shampoo didn’t tell her, but some dogs are allergic to the saliva left behind when a flea bites them, and the shampoo can increase the chances of getting the allergy.
 “It is a very common problem,” says Colin Vogel, a vet who testified for the defence.
 “I have seen it hundreds of times in practice.
 This is what makes this such an outrageous case.”

 I am not surprised by all these revelations.
 I believe the RSPCA has lost its moral compass.
 It is my belief that It has become the worst animal welfare organisation certainly in the UK, and probably in the World.

-More recently they were involved in more controvery where they were accused of needlessly slaughtering more than 40 sheep at a Kent dockside, and using a photograph of the dead animals to further its campaign against live animal exports. what made it worse they erected a temporary pen with a large storm drain down the back.
+More recently they were involved in more controversy where they were accused of needlessly slaughtering more than 40 sheep at a Kent dockside, and using a photograph of the dead animals to further its campaign against live animal exports. what made it worse was that they erected a temporary pen with a large storm drain down the back.

 Six of the sheep fell into the storm drain and although four were saved by the RSPCA inspectors, two of them died.
-Once again if a farmer or the general public had done this they would probably be prosecuted by the very same shambolic organisation that caused the problem in the first place.
+Once again if a farmer or the general public had done this they would probably have been prosecuted by the same shambolic organisation that caused the problem in the first place.
 Read more HERE

-I think it is time the RSPCA lost its Royal warrant, and the inspectors should be banned from wearing police style uniforms, and trying to suggest they have any more rights than the general public, regarding animal welfare.
+I think it is time the RSPCA lost its Royal warrant, and the inspectors should be banned from wearing police-style uniforms and trying to suggest they have any more rights than the general public, regarding animal welfare.
 Intimidation by these people should be fully investigated.
-And the courts should treat there prosecution with a large pinch of salt.
-I tried to find out how much of your hard earned cash goes into the actual welfare of animals.
+And the courts should treat their prosecution with a large pinch of salt.
+I tried to find out how much of your hard-earned cash goes into the actual welfare of animals.
 It appears not to have been published for some time.

 I am led to believe it may be less than 10p in the pound, but I cannot corroborate that.